torpkev/domain_docs/blockconfig.md

 #### Snap to Chunk (from 1.9.4)

 Snap to chunk when true will default the field to chunk and ignore the default_radius, default_height_up, default_height_down, and ignore_y_axis.
-When combined with prevent_resize, you can lock the Domain Block to a single chunk
+When combined with prevent_resize, you can lock the Domain Block to a single chunk.
+It is HIGHLY recommended you use visualize_corners = false, visualize_ring = true

     snap_to_chunk: false